TinusGa/RelaxNavierStokesFork/README.md

 # A Parallel-in-Time Solution for Parabolic PDEs with Multigrid Waveform Relaxation

-Code and implementations supplement to my master's thesis 'A Parallel-in-Time Solution for Parabolic PDEs with Multigrid Waveform Relaxation' (not yet public).
+This repository contains the source code and implementation for the master's thesis, *"A Parallel-in-Time Solution for Parabolic PDEs with Multigrid Waveform Relaxation."*
-This repository contains all code relevant to experiments and results therein.

-This repository is a fork from the RelaxNavierStokes repository found here: https://github.com/JamesJackaman/RelaxNavierStokes.git.
+This project is a fork of the **RelaxNavierStokes** repository, which can be found [here](https://github.com/JamesJackaman/RelaxNavierStokes.git).

+---

-## Installation
+## Dependencies

+This project relies on **Firedrake** and **asQ**.

+* **Firedrake:** An installation guide is available at the [Firedrake project website](https://www.firedrakeproject.org/install.html).
-This repository depends on Firedrake and asQ.
-An installation guide for Firedrake can be found here: https://www.firedrakeproject.org/install.html.
-The asQ GitHub repository can be found here: https://github.com/firedrakeproject/asQ.git
+* **asQ:** The official GitHub repository can be found [here](https://github.com/firedrakeproject/asQ.git).

+---

-## Repository Structure
+## 📂 Repository Structure

-The repository structure is not organized, and filenames can be misleading.
-In development, both the RelaxNavierStokes and asQ repositories were cloned into the current repository for efficient testing and can be found in the folders \texttt{asQ} and \texttt{RelaxNavierStokes}.
-Accompanying test and example files from these repositories are also included in this repo.
+This repository contains several key directories.

+* `CyclicReduction/`: This directory holds the core functionality of the project.
+The most recent and updated implementation of the preconditioner can be found in `preconditioner3.py`.
-No changes have been made to the RelaxNavierStokes repo, but changes have been made to the asQ repo, namely in the \texttt{AllAtOnceJacobian} for explicit assembly of Jacobians required for the methodologies of the implementation.
+* `asQ/`: This is a cloned version of the asQ repository.
+Modifications have been made to the `AllAtOnceJacobian` for explicit assembly of Jacobians required by the implemented methodologies.

-The core functionality of this repo is found under the folder \texttt{CyclicReduction}, with the most recent changes and updated functionality in \texttt{preconditioner3.py}.
+* `RelaxNavierStokes/`: A cloned version of the original repository, with no modifications.

-Remaining files are either test files for code development or experiments relevant to the master's thesis.
+The remaining files are either scripts used for development testing or for running the experiments detailed in the thesis.

+---

-## Code
+## 🚀 Running Experiments

+This section outlines how to run the experiments for different partial differential equations.

 ### Heat Equation
-For the homogenous heat equation, the main test for the application of the preconditioner in \texttt{preconditioner3.py} can be run with the file \texttt{heat_test.py} for various configurations of processors and problem parameters.
-This will run the \texttt{heat_run.py} file for the provided configurations.

-Comparison between implementations made here and the one from RelaxNavierStokes, and asQ can be done with the files \texttt{heatcr.py}, \texttt{heatrn.py} and \texttt{heatasQ.py} repsectively.
+To test the preconditioner from `preconditioner3.py` on the homogeneous heat equation, run the `heat_test.py` script.
+This script will execute `heat_run.py` with various processor configurations and problem parameters.

+For a direct comparison between different implementations, you can use the following scripts:
+* **This implementation:** `heatcr.py`
+* **RelaxNavierStokes:** `heatrn.py`
+* **asQ:** `heatasQ.py`

-### Fisher equation
+### Fisher Equation

-For the nonlinear KPP-Fisher equation, comparisons between the implementations here and the one from RelaxNavierStokes can be done with the files \texttt{fishercr.py} and \texttt{fisherrn.py} respectively
+For the nonlinear KPP-Fisher equation, you can compare this project's implementation with the RelaxNavierStokes version using these files:
+* **This implementation:** `fishercr.py`
+* **RelaxNavierStokes:** `fisherrn.py`

 ### Multigrid

-Comparisons of multigrid with block Jacobi preconditioners can be done with the file \texttt{multigrid_test.py}
+To compare the performance of multigrid with block Jacobi preconditioners, run the `multigrid_test.py` script.

-### Plots
+---

+## 📊 Visualization

-Most files can be run with setting a plot parameter to True.
-This will save the simulation under the \texttt{ParaView} folder and can be visualized with the ParaView software.
+Most experiment files can be run with a plot parameter set to `True`.
+This will save the simulation output in the `ParaView/` directory.
+The results can then be visualized using the **ParaView** software.